This Day in History

 December 23, 1947

-Bardeen and Brattain demonstrate the transistor to the Bell Labs brass
+Bardeen and Brattain Demonstrate the Transistor to Bell Labs Supervisors

-It was the point-contact transistor, made from strips of gold foil on a plastic triangle, pushed down into contact with a slab of germanium.
+John Bardeen and Walter Brattain demonstrate the point-contact transistor, made from strips of gold foil on a plastic triangle, pushed down into contact with a slab of germanium.
 To measure the amplification they hooked up a microphone to one end of the device and a loudspeaker to the other.
-One by one, the men picked up the microphone and whispered hello; the loudspeaker at the other end of the circuit shouted HELLO!
+One by one, the men picked up the microphone and whispered, “Hello.”
+The loudspeaker at the other end of the circuit shouted, “HELLO!”.
+Although William Shockley had played a smaller role in the invention of the point-contact transistor, he was inspired by its promise, and devoted his time and efforts for more than a month to improving upon the device.
+By early 1948 he had devised the junction transistor, a device that shaped the design of nearly all transistors to follow.